nicklasbring/ChatByte/README.md

 7. Have a shitload of fun

-**OBS:** If you want to use it with multiple clients on multiple PC/MAC's you should change the HOST_ADDRESS to the ip address of the server pc.
+**OBS:** If you want to use it with multiple clients on multiple PC/MAC's you should change the HOST_ADDRESS in src/globalsettings/GlobalSettings.java to the ip address of the server computer.

 ### Visual Representation